What Is Product Knowledge? (And How To Improve It)

 6. Provide consistent training

-Make sure every employee at your company undergoes the same training to ensure everyone has the same knowledge base.
+Make sure every employee at the company undergoes the same type of training to ensure everyone has the same knowledge base.
 This allows for consistency and helps employees work as a team to retrieve the same information.
 Even if they may not be in a customer-facing role, it can help many employees to learn more about company offerings and what the business can offer customers.

 7. Offer incentives